sonic-net/SONiC/doc/drop_counters/drop_counters_test_plan.md

 ```

 #### Additional Steps:
-Because counter B includes all the drop reasons, the total in counter B should be equal to the total number of drops.
+Because counter B includes both drop reasons, the total number of drops counted by counter B should equal the total number of packets sent for this test case.
 Counter A should only be equal to the number of SMAC_EQUALS_DMAC packets sent.

+**NOTE:** This test case is not supported on Mellanox devices as their counters do not allow overlapping drop reasons.

 ## 4.5 Configuration